 Extension requests must be submitted before the relevant deadline, signed by the thesis director (and co-director if applicable).
 They should be validated by the program director and EDOC.

 External PhD Students practicing a professional activity outside EPFL must ensure that their workload does not prevent them from pursuing their doctoral program.

-For thesis supervisors and co-supervisors
+For thesis directors and co-directors